We, at Stromma Netherlands, care about your safety. Read about our COVID-19 safety measures at our information page.

 We encourage everyone to stay home and stay safe during this spring, but that doesn’t mean you can’t enjoy a little sightseeing.
 Check out all the museums and sights below!

 Amsterdam’s main museum must be Rijksmuseum.
 What the Louvre is for Paris, that’s the Rijkmuseum for Amsterdam.
 They specialize in the Dutch masters from the 17th century like Rembrandt en Vermeer, but it doesn’t end just there.

 They offer expositions all year through and each one is breath taking.
 For instance, at the end of 2019 they’ve had an expo that compared Italian masters to the Dutch ones.
 Truly inspiring!
-We almost wanted to pick up the paint brush ourselves, but let’s leave that to the true artists.
+We were tempted to pick up the paint brush ourselves, but let’s leave that to the true artists.

 The museum can be visited virtually.
 You’re able to check out more than 70.000 artifacts in the Rijks Studio and they broadcast artsy podcasts as well.

 The Van Gogh Museum at Museum Square also offers an abundance of online options to get some cultural education done from home.
 From coloring pages for the small ones to school lessons for all ages and from your daily dose of Van Gogh to an actual virtual tour through the Van Gogh museum by Google’s Art and Culture.

 The line for the Anne Frank House is usually quite long and tickets sell out fast.
 But now the only thing you have to wait on is for your temporary working from home colleague (a.k.a. your room mate or a family member) to stop streaming Netflix, because you can check out the Anne Frank House from your own home.

 Both the secret annex where she was hiding during Second World War to the house Anne and her family used to live before she was in hiding can be seen online.
 There’s even a YouTube channel that shows you little clips about Anne’s life.